TheCHead/nikku-no-gemu/content/posts/projects/godotstudy0.md

 ### Pathfinding

 The last thing I wanted to implement was enemy pathfinding.
-At this point, enemies were just rushing towards the player just to become stuck between pine trees, which is not good.
+So far, enemies were just rushing towards the player just to become stuck between pine trees, which was too exploitable.
 To address this, I took the time to learn about 2D Navigation in Godot.

 Basically, we need two things for navigation to work: a `NavigationRegion2D` to define an area to navigate and a `NavigationAgent2D` to handle the movement.